aeyobd/dwarfs/thesis/data.md

 ![Classical dwarf density profiles](figures/scl_umi_fornax_exp_fit.png){#fig:classical_dwarfs_densities}

 Figure: The density profiles of Sculptor, Ursa Minor, and Fornax compared to Exp2D and Plummer density profiles.
-Dwarf galaxies are scaled to the same half-light radius and density at half-light radius (fit from the inner 3 scale radii exponential recursively. )
+Dwarf galaxies are scaled to the same half-light radius and density at half-light radius (fit from the inner 3 scale radii exponential recursively. ).
+Scl and UMi have an excess of stars in the outer regions (past $\log R/R_h \sim 0.3$) compared with Scl.

-##